apify/apify-docs/content/academy/analyzing_pages_and_fixing_errors.md

 # [](#scraping-with-sitemaps) Analyzing a page and fixing errors

 Debugging is absolutely essential in programming.
 Even if you don't call yourself a programmer, having basic debugging skills will make building crawlers easier.
-It will also help you safe money my allowing you to avoid hiring an expensive developer to solve your issue for you.
+It will also help you safe money by allowing you to avoid hiring an expensive developer to solve your issue for you.

 This quick lesson covers the absolute basics by discussing some of the most common problems and the simplest tools for analyzing and fixing them.